smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

 **Provenance Refactoring and Enrichment**

 * Removed the non-standard `TARA:hasReference` property (439 uses in version 1.0.0).
 All provenance is now recorded using the standard `dcterms:bibliographicCitation` property.
-* The TARA classes representing all 14 meridians, 361 meridian acupoints, 40 extra acupoints, and all special points now contains detailed provinance using `dcterms:bibliographicCitation`.
+* Added provinance for all 14 meridians and all special points which were missing in the previous version.
 * Citations are now **structured by knowledge domain** within each acupoint record, explicitly attributing each category of information to its source.
 A representative citation for a meridian acupoint reads:

   ```
   Source for the Acupoint Location: WHO Standard Acupuncture Point Locations in
   the Western Pacific Region.
 World Health Organization.
 Regional Office for the